 Career Outlook for Nurses in Kansas

 Licensed professionals with an online nursing degree will find a wealth of job opportunities in Kansas.
 RN programs in Kansas prepare students to practice nursing in general healthcare settings and for further training to pursue specialized medical careers.
-In Kansas, registered nurses earn lower salaries than anesthetist nurses, who make a mean annual wage of nearly $160,000.
-This type of nursing requires more education and training, and aspiring anesthetist nurses should consider online MSN programs in Kansas.
+In Kansas, RNs earn lower salaries than anesthetist nurses, who make a mean annual wage of nearly $160,000.
+This type of nursing requires more education and training, so aspiring anesthetist nurses should consider online MSN programs in Kansas.

-Kansas nursing schools also prepare students to become nurse practitioners, a career path that is growing more quickly than the national average.
-Nurse practitioners need advanced education and training beyond RN and BSN degrees.
-Regardless of which area of nursing you choose, the nursing industry is growing steadily in Kansas.
+Kansas' nursing schools also prepare students to become NPs, a career path that is growing more quickly than the national average.
+This specific nurse needs advanced education and training beyond their RN and BSN degrees.
+Regardless of the type of nursing, the industry continues to grow steadily in Kansas.

 Biggest Hospitals in Kansas

 - University of Kansas Hospital: With more than 80 locations in Kansas metropolitan areas, the University of Kansas Hospital is one of the largest in the state.
-It has been awarded a number of accolades in specific medical fields and offers specialized services in areas such as cancer treatment, heart care, and neuroscience.
+With accolades in specific medical fields, this hospital offers specialized services in areas such as cancer treatment, heart care, and neuroscience.
 The hospital's university affiliation makes it one of the top research hospitals in the nation.

 - Stormont-Vail Regional Medical Center: Located in Topeka, Stormont-Vail Regional Medical Center is a general medicine and surgical facility with 586 patient beds.
 The hospital specializes in cancer care, cardiology, endocrinology, and gastroenterology.
-It is affiliated with the Baker School of Nursing and is known for its nursing training programs.
+It boasts an affiliation with the Baker School of Nursing and many types of nursing training programs.

 Additional Nursing Resources in Kansas

-The Kansas Board of Regents provides resources to help students in nursing schools in Kansas apply for state-based aid.
-A scholarship reserved for students in nursing programs in Kansas is offered as part of the Kansas Nursing Initiative.
+- Kansas Financial Aid: The Kansas Board of Regents provides resources to help students with state-based aid in Kansas' nursing schools.
+The state offers a scholarship reserved for students in nursing programs as part of the Kansas Nursing Initiative.
 This website connects Kansas students with important financial aid resources.

-The Kansas State Nurses Association is a great resource for both students in online nursing degree programs and licensed nurses practicing in the state.
-Both members and non-members can take advantage of resources on the website, including information about licensing, current legislature and laws concerning nursing practice, and upcoming events across the state.
+- Kansas State Nurses Association: The Kansas State Nurses Association is a great resource for students in online nursing degree programs and licensed nurses practicing in the state.
+Members and non-members can take advantage of resources on the website, including information about licensing, current legislature and laws concerning all types of nursing practices, and upcoming events across the state.

-A branch of the Kansas State Nurses Association, KAPN is for Kansas nurses in advanced practice positions.
+- Kansas Advanced Practice Nurses Association: A branch of the Kansas State Nurses Association, KAPN is for Kansas nurses in advanced practice positions.
 The association advocates for nursing practice at the legislative level.

-This association comprises certified registered nurse anesthetists (CRNA).
+- Kansas Association of Nurse Anesthetists: This association offers a network of certified registered nurse anesthetists (CRNA).
 KANA works to provide affordable and safe anesthesia services by promoting the safe image of CRNAs and educating the public on this affordable alternative to anesthesiologists.

-This association serves students in nursing schools in Kansas.
-The website provides resources for nursing students, including access to special scholarships and financial aid.
+- Kansas Association of Nursing Students: The KANS website focuses on learners in the state to provide resources for these types of nursing students, including access to exclusive scholarships and financial aid.
 It also offers a career networking outlet to help students connect with employers.